 To learn more about best practices, see Understanding service accounts.

 This role enables impersonation of service accounts to create OAuth2 access tokens, sign blobs, or sign JWTs.

-You can create short-lived credentials that allow you to assume the identity of a GCP service account.
-These credentials can be used to authenticate calls to Google Cloud Platform APIs or other non-Google APIs.
+You can create short-lived credentials that allow you to assume the identity of a Google Cloud service account.
+These credentials can be used to authenticate calls to Google Cloud APIs or other non-Google APIs.

-The most common use case for these credentials is to temporarily delegate access to GCP resources across different projects, organizations, or accounts.
+The most common use case for these credentials is to temporarily delegate access to Google Cloud resources across different projects, organizations, or accounts.
 For example, instead of providing an external caller with the permanent credentials of a highly-privileged service account, temporary emergency access can be granted instead.
-Alternatively, a designated service account with restricted permissions can be impersonated by an external caller without requiring a more highly-privileged service account's credentials.
+Alternatively, a designated service account with fewer permissions can be impersonated by an external caller without requiring a more highly privileged service account's credentials.